mrbontor/mac-scanner/README.md

 ## What does it require?

-- will not work on windows (tested on ubuntu only, but mac should work as well)
+- //will not work on windows (tested on ubuntu only, but mac should work as well)
+- work on windows
 - requires `arp`
 - requires access to `raw sockets`, there is a good chance that you need to start the app with elevated rights
 - starting with elevated rights can work like this `sudo $(which node) index.js`